you write the script of your own life with the help of people who love or

 Dictionaries define guidance as the act of leadership and giving direction,

-advice, or counseling.
-That covers a broad spectrum of behaviors and at
+of the definition.
+That definition also covers a broad spectrum of behaviors and at

 one end it can look like control rather than judiciously offered support.